-When a packet is received, the user design should latch the value of the receive timestamp field.
-The timestamp is presented with the start-of-packet (SoP) pulse.
+When a packet is received, the MAC latches the value of the receive timestamp field (input from free\running\counter).
+The timestamp, bits [29:0] are presented with the start-of-packet (SoP) pulse in the RX frame flags.
+See System Architecture (see page 14), NAP Data Connections.